miguelfAndrade/adventofcode2023/README.md

 ## Compile and Run Code

-Run the the `run.sh` script with the specific day.
+Run the `run.sh` script with the specific day.

-Example - `sh run.sh day1`
+Example: `sh run.sh day1`